spuckhafte/Python-Projects/Auto-TicTacToe/README.md

 its there on github but is unstable and buggy

 # Update:
-Renewd Version is ready and out in Github
+Renewed Version is ready and out in Github